Swamp Cooler Winterization & Shutdown in Albuquerque

 Swamp coolers are relatively simple to operate and have fewer electronic components compared to air conditioners.
 However, they still require maintenance and need to be prepped for summer and shutdown in winter to prevent frozen pipes and potential water damage from water left in the cooler lines.
 Choose TLC for your seasonal cooler inspection and maintenance to make sure your cooler runs properly and cools your home.
 It’s important to make sure you start-up your cooler correctly, and shut it down correctly in fall to prevent problems with your heating & cooling systems.
 Many problems we see are due to the lack of proper maintenance.
 Avoid the hassle and call TLC to shutdown your cooler.
 You get to stay warm and comfortable while we do all the work.

-TLC has been maintaining swamp coolers in Albuquerque & Rio Rancho for over 30 years so you can feel confident in choosing TLC to professionally start up and inspect your cooler for summer.
-Our experts are experienced in starting up all types of coolers and shutting down your furnace.
+TLC has been maintaining swamp coolers in Albuquerque & Rio Rancho for over 30 years so you can feel confident in choosing TLC to professionally shutdown and winterize your cooler for fall and winter.
+Our experts are experienced in shutting down all types of coolers and starting up your furnace.

 TLC Spring Cooler Inspection